 Grind blanched almonds to near a fine consistancy.
 Mix in a bowl with sugar.

-Beat egg whites and add almonds and sugar.
-Mix until biscuit-dough consistency.
+Add egg whites and add almonds and sugar. (do NOT beat egg whites prior to adding.
+This will flatten the cookies during baking) Mix until biscuit-dough consistency.
 Using a tablespoon or metal scoop, drop 1″ apart on cookie sheet lined with parchment paper.
 Bake for 10 minutes in a pre-heated 350 degree oven.

 Allow to cool completely before handling.
 Will harden as they cool.